Skip to main content

 Where Are Forklifts Used?

-Forklifts are powerful industrial trucks used across multiple industries that help lift and transport massive loads of goods or commodities quickly.
-Just like any other machine used in industries, operating a forklift carries its risks, and forklift operators need to have the necessary safety measures to prevent forklift accidents.
+Forklifts are powerful industrial trucks used across multiple industries to lift and transport massive loads of goods or commodities quickly.
+Like any other machine used in industries, operating a forklift carries risks, and forklift operators need to have the necessary safety measures to prevent forklift accidents.

-According to the Occupational Health and Safety Administration (OSHA), there are 85 fatalities and 34,900 serious injuries from forklift accidents every year in the United States.
-What’s alarming is that 25% of all forklift accidents happen due to a lack of proper operator training, highlighting the importance of educating operators on proper safety procedures.
+According to the Occupational Health and Safety Administration (OSHA), 85 fatalities and 34,900 serious injuries result from forklift accidents every year in the United States.
+What’s alarming is that 25% of all forklift accidents happen due to a lack of proper operator training, highlighting the importance of educating operators on appropriate safety procedures.

 Common Causes of Forklift Accidents in the United States